vmware/container-service-extension/docs/cse3_1/ENT_PKS.md

     * Allocation model and reservation models only.
 Pay-as-you-go is unsupported.
      Elasticity with other models is also not supported.
 * Are Enterprise PKS based clusters visible in VCD UI?
-    * Kubernetes Clusters UI Plugin versions 2.0 and 1.0.3, both can be used to manage Enterprise PKS Clusters.
+    * Kubernetes Container Clusters UI Plugin versions 2.0 and 1.0.3, both can be used to manage Enterprise PKS Clusters.
 Refer [compatibility matrix](CSE30.html#cse30-compatibility-matrix)
 * Do Enterprise PKS based clusters adhere to their parent organization-vdc compute settings?
     * Yes.
 Both native and Enterprise PkS clusters' combined usage is accounted towards